LeoBertini/LeoBertini/README.md

 - I'm currenty an early stage researcher at the Natural History Museum doing my PhD at the University of Bristol (UK).
 - As part of my PhD research, I am doing 3D photoshoots of coral skeletons with very powerfull X-rays and developing advanced image processing pipelines coupled with AI to understand past changes in coral growth in understudied regions of SE Asia.
 - I also have a joint MSc in Marine Biological Resources focused on Global Ocean Change and Future Seas by the University of Bergen (Norway) and the University of Ghent (Belgium) and a BSc in Oceanography from the University of São Paulo (Brazil).
-- Im my free time, I can be found underwater or reading about sustainable investing, carbon storage, carbon credits and the blue economy.
+- Im my free time, I can be found underwater or reading about carbon storage, carbon credits the blue economy and sustainable investments.

 ### Languages
 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)